 Is Perfectionism And Procrastination Holding You Back From Achieving Goals?

-This is what’s at the root cause of your perfectionism and procrastination.
 You might claim to be a perfectionist, but what does that really mean?
 Do you mean that you won’t stop working on something until it is, in your opinion, perfect?
 Or do you mean that you don’t embark upon an endeavor until you can guarantee that the outcome will be perfect?

 If you fall into the latter camp, you might consider that this perfectionism-procrastination loop is just an excuse—a manifestation of your deeply rooted subconscious fear of change.